 Fantastic VPN service for browsing online privately

 Hotspot Shield is a decent free VPN, but the commercial Hotspot Shield Premium is a whole lot better.
-Paying from just $2.99 a month for the two-year plan gets you unlimited bandwidth, full access to 2500+ servers in 25 countries, support for connecting up to 5 devices, 24/ 7 support, and of course absolutely no ads at all.
+Paying from just a few dollars a month gets you unlimited bandwidth, full access to 2500+ servers in more than 80 countries, support for connecting up to 5 devices, 24/ 7 support, and of course absolutely no ads at all.

 Performance was a major highlight in our tests, with Hotspot Shield's proprietary Catapult Hydra protocol helping to deliver some of the best download speeds we've seen, even from the most distant locations.